Atrolide/Java-LeetCode/README.md

 ## Solutions

 The solutions can be found in the [Solutions](./Solutions) folder.
-Each solution is in its own subfolder, named after the LeetCode problem it solves.

 ## Tests

 The JUnit tests for each solution can be found in the [Tests](./Tests) folder.
-These tests verify that each solution works correctly for a variety of inputs.
+These tests verify that each solution works correctly.

 ## Contributions